AnyChart/docs.anychart.com/Maps/Color_Range.md

 </tbody>
 </table>

 This progression is more likely as single hue one, but the colors all are monochromatic.
 Just set the monochromatic shades (or even white and black) as colors for the single hue progression.
+In this sample the linear scale is enabled.

-{sample}Maps\_ColorRange\_05{sample}
+{sample}Maps\_ColorRange\_07{sample}

 ### Bi-polar

 Bi-polar progression is a fade from the first chosen color to the second one with white in the middle.
 This is normally used when you need to show the change from positive to negative values, or to show the mean value.
 Complementary hue progressions are a type of bi-polar progression.
 This can be done with any of the complementary colors and will fade from each of the darker end point hues into a gray shade representing the middle.
-An example would be using blue and yellow as the two end points.
+An example would be using blue and orange as the two end points.

 <br><br>